bastiaanterhorst/site/sketching/notes.md

 Earlier in my career, I used design and code to make things happen.
 While both are still passions of mine, currently I am focused on creating the best environment for others to make things happen.

 flow

+I believe that when it comes to software, engineering and product go hand in hand.
+I'm motivated by bringing people and technology together to create compelling user experiences.
+I have a diverse background in design, business and engineering, and am obsessed with organisational developement and creating a working environment where people thrive.

+---

+Hi, I'm Bastiaan.
+I'm into baking, climbing, and helping teams build beautiful software with passion and compassion -- currently as CTO at WeTransfer.
+I still use email.
+Care to know more?

+From a background in design and software engineering to being a founder, my professional experience is as broad as product development is.

+I care about people, coaching, communication, organisational design, and the evolution of work

+I have deep technical and design, business knowledge

+I've been climbing for 20 years, and playing guitar for 3 months.
+Poetry and philosophy.
+Bake my own bread.

+///

+INSPIRATION

+Georg is the co-Founder and CEO of FiftyThree, which started with the belief that people are at their best when they create.
+Our mission is to put the essential tools for creation within arm's reach.
+FiftyThree are the makers of Paper (Apple's 2012 iPad App of the Year), and the widely-acclaimed Pencil, the most natural and expressive tool for getting ideas on Paper.
+In his role Georg connects the dots between engineering, design and business.
+Before starting FiftyThree, he co-founded the Pioneer Studios, a design venture fund, where he led the incubation of Microsoft Courier.
+He shipped graphic tools in PowerPoint, Word, Excel, and started a photo frame business with Samsung.
+While at Microsoft Research he published seminal work on computational photography.
+He learned his best lessons from teaching, modern dance, and preserving a historic site in Germany.
+He holds a B.S. from Columbia in Computer Engineering and Economics, and a M.S. in Electrical Engineering with a concentration in Product Design from Stanford.